 According to The Free Dictionary, (McGraw-Hill Concise Dictionary of Modern Medicine), “Medicare fraud is defined as any unlawful act which results in the inappropriate billing of Medicare for services by a healthcare provider, including physicians, hospitals and affiliated providers.”

-Other cases involve fraud by other methods such as the ones listed below as defined by the National Association of Medical Fraud Control Units:
+Other cases involve fraud by other methods such as the ones listed below as defined by the National Association of Medicaid Fraud:

 - False credentials: The qualifications of a licensed provider are misrepresented.